brisberg/wiki.brisberg.dev/site/content/docs/adobe/photoshop.md

 ### Droplets

 Photoshop [Droplets](https://helpx.adobe.com/photoshop/using/processing-batch-files.html) are "stand alone" application that apply one or more Actions to an image.
 Droplets can be created from a list of actions, and are linked to an install of Photoshop.
 Droplets actually involve a running instance of Photoshop.

+## Data-Driven Graphics

+[Data Driven Graphics](https://helpx.adobe.com/photoshop/using/creating-data-driven-graphics.html) are image templates with a set of variables which modify the image.

+Variables come in three forms:
+- Visibility variables show or hide the content of a layer.
+- Pixel Replacement variables replace the pixels in the layer with pixels from another image file.
+- Text Replacement variables replace a string of text in a type layer.